p00temkin/arctang/README.md

    ```

-Note that ARC19 does not have any specific requirements for the JSON metadata so there is no separate --to_arc19_folder option.
+Note that ARC19 does not have any specific requirements for the JSON metadata content (only how to find it) so there is no separate --to_arc19_folder option.

 ### Mint an ASA Asset